 “Hospitality means primarily the creation of free space where the stranger can enter and become a friend instead of an enemy.
 Hospitality is not to change people, but to offer them space where change can take place.
 It is not to bring men and women over to our side, but to offer freedom not disturbed by dividing lines.”
 Henri J.M.
 Nouwen, Reaching Out

-A Brief History of
+A Brief History of Foothills Community Care

-Foothills Community Care began in early 2001, as a small group of friends looking to respond to local needs in the Ferntree Gully and surrounding area.
+Foothills Community Care began in early 2002, as a small group of friends looking to respond to local needs in the Ferntree Gully and surrounding area.
 It begun in partnership with Foothills Community Church (later Foothills Neighbourhood Communities) Both were auspiced under the banner of Churches of Christ Victorian/Tasmanian Conference.

-Our first Ferntree Gully Christmas Day Lunch began on December 25, 2001.
+Our first Ferntree Gully Christmas Day Lunch began on December 25, 2002.
 This was an expression of a community partnership, responding to local needs within the community after speaking with many locals, and local community groups, churches and Knox Council.

 In 2003 Knox Council invited us to provide the suppers at their Citizenship Ceremonies.
 This was a great opportunity to welcome new citizens into our community through serving good food and at the same time provide some much needed resources to fund our other projects.
 This has continued for the past 13 years, about 6-8 times per year.
 It also speaks well of our partnerships with local community, particularly Knox City Council.